 What you'll learn studying Civil Engineering at UW-Platteville

 At UW-Platteville, you will develop your analytical skills, learn how to explain design ideas and plans, and gain confidence in your decision-making skills.
-Ultimately, civil engineering college courses prepare graduates for meaningful careers at the local, state, and federal level, as well as with private consulting firms.
-Additionally, our degree program is accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Civil Engineering Program Criteria.
-This program also provides the starting point in the pathway to earning a Professional Engineer designation.
+Ultimately, civil engineering major courses prepare graduates for meaningful careers at the local, state, and federal levels, as well as with private consulting firms.
+Our bs in civil engineering program also provides the starting point in the pathway to earning a Professional Engineer designation.

 Careers in Civil Engineering